hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 	Next, the Chaincode enclave participates in an attestation protocol.
 	This protocol may be different depending on the TEE technology used.
-	In the case of Intel SGX, the enclave produces a quote that allows to verify that a legitimate TEE is running a correct version of software and a particular FPC Chaincode (identified through MRENCLAVE).
+	In the case of Intel&reg; SGX, the enclave produces a quote that allows to verify that a legitimate TEE is running a correct version of software and a particular FPC Chaincode (identified through MRENCLAVE).
-	This quote is then sent to the Intel Attestation Service (IAS) for validation.
+	This quote is then sent to the Intel&reg; Attestation Service (IAS) for validation.
 	The IAS returns an attestation report (evidence) that is used to proof that the enclave runs a particular chaincode.

 	To complete the enclave creation, the attestation evidence and the enclave state including all the names, versions, cryptographic keys are encrypted using the enclave's sealing mechanism.